-- Ease of integration to gain visibility into the logs of your systems and applications – almost everything is doable from the UI.
+- A rich integration library enables you to monitor the logs of your cloud systems and applications – almost everything is doable from the UI.

 - Easy to navigate and powerful top to bottom view of the whole stack – from the mobile/web application through the middle tier up to the database level.

 - Dedicated problem-solving functionalities to help in quick and efficient problem finding.

 - Lots of options can be overwhelming to start with, but the solution tries to do its best to help new users.

 - Business metrics analysis is still limited compared to AppDynamics and Datadog, for example.

 - Serverless offering is limited when compared to other solutions on the market, like Datadog, New Relic, and AppDynamics.